 Weed Spotlight - Creeping Oxalis

-Creeping Oxalis most commonly comes in 2 forms - green and purple.
-The green form is generally finer that the purple form however both can be said to have very small, clover like leaves that are around 5mm or less in diameter.
+Creeping Oxalis commonly comes in 2 forms - green and purple.
+The green form is generally finer than the purple form however, both can be said to have very small, clover-like leaves that are around 5mm or less in diameter.
 In Spring and Summer, the weed displays small yellow flowers which have 5 petals.
-When the flowers mature, they release a seed pod which is filled with fine seeds.
+When the flowers mature, they release a seed pod that is filled with fine seeds.
 Upon release, these seeds spread throughout your lawn and garden.

-As the name suggests, creeping oxalis spreads quickly, both by seed and by it's spreading nature.
-It's habit includes masses of fine runners that send down small tap roots at regular intervals.
-This makes it impossible to pull out by hand leaving gardeners to irradicate it by chemical means.
+As the name suggests, creeping oxalis spreads quickly, both by seed and by its spreading nature.
+Its habit includes masses of fine runners that send down small taproots at regular intervals.
+This makes it impossible to pull out by hand, leaving gardeners to eradicate it by chemical means.
 Even with the right chemical measures, you'll need to be patient in your approach, waiting around six weeks to get good control.
 It is resilient, to say the least, and can easily re-invade through seeds germinating in the soil.

-You'll need to spray regularly (every 3-4 weeks) and I'd suggest adding some non-ionic wetting agent to your spray mix to to enhance it's effectiveness.
-Spray your whole lawn instead of patch spraying because its hard to see the extent of how much weed you have.
+- Don't spot spray: Spray your whole lawn instead of spot spraying because it's hard to see the extent of how much weed you have.
 You only have to miss a small section of creeping oxalis to allow it to re-invade all over again.

 - Pre-emergent backup: If you've had creeping oxalis for a while, you probably got a reasonable amount of its seed in the soil, waiting patiently to germinate.
 Once you've got rid of the weeds you can see, consider applying some Spartan.
 Spartan is a pre-emergent herbicide that will ensure no new seeds germinate.

 As I mentioned earlier, persistence is the key - expect it to bounce back and fight its demise every step of the way but be assured, you can win the battle!